symbol/symbol-docs/source/guides/accountlink/activating-delegated-harvesting.rst

 - Complete the :doc:`sending mosaics and messages between two accounts <../transfer/sending-a-transfer-transaction>` guide to have a basic understanding of transactions.

-Before you can activate delegated harvesting, you need the following accounts:
+Before you can activate delegated harvesting, you need the following items:

 - A **Main account (M)** with at least **10,000** |networkcurrency| to be :ref:`eligible <account_eligibility>` and then some more to pay for transaction fees.
 This is the account that will receive the harvesting fees.
 Keep its secret key secret at all times.

 - A **Remote account (R)** that will act as a proxy between **M** and the node.
 This account **must have never sent or received any transaction**, and it cannot be involved in any transaction while it is a delegated account.

 - A **VRF account (V)** that has never sent or received any transactions.
 It is a regular account used to add randomness to the account selection process.

+- The **node's public TLS key**.
+This is the key the node uses to authenticate data for transport over TLS and must be provided by the node owner, it cannot be retrieved remotely through any |codename| API.

 Optionally: